Shandong University of Finance and Economics

 Shandong University of Finance and Economics (山东财经大学) is a public research university in Jinan, Shandong province, China.
 It is a full-time comprehensive institution of higher education which was founded upon approval by Shandong Provincial Government in 1952 and originally known as Shandong Institute of Finance and Economics.
 The current university resulted from a merger of two second-tier universities - the Shandong University of Finance (山东财政学院) and the Shandong Economic University (山东经济学院) in 2011.

+As of 2025, Shandong University of Finance and Economics has 24 schools offering a total of 58 academic programs.
+The university primarily focuses on disciplines in economics and management, while promoting coordinated development across multiple fields.